diemastermonkey/uh-recon/README.md

 ## Usage

-1. Create a text file with search parameters for each collection, one per line
+1. Create a text file with search parameters for each colleciton, one per line
 2. Run (or `cron`) the `./uh-recon-run` script, passing your hitlist
 3. Profit